inozo22/push_swap/README.md

 It's recommended to make my own algorithm for a week... ::(> <)::
 <!-- If the arguments are less than 7, use Brute-force search, and then for arguments more than 6 use quick sort? -->
 ### 4.1.
 Quick sort
 - Quick sorting is a method of repeatedly sorting into groups of 'values less than the standard' and groups of 'values greater than the standard' by setting an appropriate standard value.
-First of all, I have to dicide the standard(pibot)
+First of all, I have to decide the standard(pibot)
 ### 4.2.
 Insert sort
-- Insertion sort is an alignment algorithm that takes values one by one from an "unaligned array" and inserts them in the appropriate positions in an "aligned arrayºº"
+- Insertion sort is an alignment algorithm that takes values one by one from an "unaligned array" and inserts them in the appropriate positions in an "aligned array"
 ### 4.3.
 Merge sort
 - Merge sorting is an alignment algorithm that repeatedly divides into two parts until the number of elements is one, and then returns in an aligned manner.
 ### 4.4.
 Brute-force search